deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

 ---
-title: "Big usage surge happening and funding for continued independence"
+title: "Big user surge, new chatmail OpenCollective"
 author: olgax
 image: ../assets/logos/kap-logo.jpg
 ---

-Last days saw drastic uptake of Delta Chat app usage especially in the US and Cuba.
+Last days saw dramatic uptake of Delta Chat app usage especially in the US and Cuba.
 We can only guess about the dynamics behind this surge.
 Delta Chat is increasingly advertised by 3rd parties as a resilient and reliable decentralized messenger, and as offering a pleasing and capable user interface that many families and small groups appreciate.
+We have no marketing department to speak off.

 ## ~5000 new users per hour with default chatmail relay